You went to the annual kickoff-to-Summer picnic at your Uncle Finster’s house.

 But this year your grandmother has declared this summer will likely be her last and any of her grandchildren who don’t attend every family function, to be vindictively and purposely speeding her descent into the grave—she’s a lovely woman.

 As you arrive, you’re immediately met by Uncle Finster’s wife, your Aunt Sally.
 She’s standing with her hands on her hips and an expression of accusatory smugness on her face.

-Note: Sally’s maiden name was Snaggle-faced Bar Sinister Hag, but for some reason people just call her Sally.
+Note: Sally’s actual name is Snaggle-faced Bar Sinister Hag, but for some reason, people just call her Sally.

 “Did you bring it?”
 Aunt Sally demands.

 “If you’re referring to either fear, trepidation, or an overwhelming desire to be elsewhere, I never come here without it,” you reply.

 “Do you always have to be a smartass?”

 “Evidently,” you admit.

 “I meant the Jell-O dessert–did you bring the Jell-O dessert,” Aunt Sally wants to know.